 Magdalene is a chamber opera in thirteen movements: a wild meditation on transformation and desire scored by the collective voices of fourteen women.
-Set to Marie Howe’s Magdalene poems, the opera invites an audience into the interior world of Magdalene, a woman alive now who strives to heal the unyielding split between the sacred and the sexual.
-Encountering her life in flashes – wandering through a hotel, lighting birthday candles, taking pills, making love in the ocean – Magdalene finds transcendence in the mundane to finally become the subject of her own story.
+Set to Marie Howe’s Magdalene poems, the opera invites an audience into the interior world of Mary Magdalene — enlarging her to cross time and space, she appears as a woman alive now, who strives to heal the unyielding split between the sacred and the sexual.
+Encountering her life in flashes – wandering through a hotel, lighting birthday candles, making love in the ocean – Magdalene finds transcendence in the mundane to finally become the subject of her own story.

 Produced by PROTOTYPE